 Numbers don’t tell the story, and we focus on each student rather than the crowd (as the Rebbe taught to never lose sight of the individual in the crowd) but the approximate numbers below may give you a sense of the levels of Jewish involvement and how UAlbany may compare with elsewhere or how it can fit your needs and expectations.

-Friday Night – usually between 120-170.
+Friday Night – usually between 100-150 (pre-Covid.
+Post-Covid remain to be seen).
 Our flagship event, best well-attended event on a regular basis.
 About 2/3 of the crowd leaves at the end of dinner, while some linger on to shmooze, sing, have a fabrengen/oneg.

 Shabbat Minyan – we used to be tight, hovering around 10-15 people, but in recent years has become more stable with 15-25 regularly attending, though not everyone comes on time, of course.
 We always get a Minyan but in earlier years, there was a built-in wait-time even though we call it for 10am, which is considered the crack of dawn on Saturdays on a college campus.